On the Magic and Meaning of Christmas

 “Pffgh, Christmas….
 It’s just another consumer holiday!”

 There truly is a war on Christmas.
 But it’s not the one you think.
 It’s the one where all the grinches come out to lament on the “superficiality” and “consumerism” of the holiday.
 Where those same Grinches ensure they express their disdain for all who exhibit any semblance of Christmas cheer—especially if it’s before their Grinch-defined specified cut-off date.
-(For it is, of course, utterly acceptable for anyone to get into Christmas spirit and enjoy the season short of that day.)
+(For it is, of course, utterly unacceptable for anyone to get into Christmas spirit and enjoy the season short of that day.)

 And, for these Christmas Grinches, anyone who doesn’t follow their explicit rules of Christmas celebration is at best severely annoying and at worst a sheep to the marketing of a fake and superficial “consumer holiday.”
 For them, there exist specific guidelines on the manner in which Christmas should be celebrated and approached.
 And, like the Grinch himself, they do not stop until they manage to kill all manner of joy and meaning for everyone around them.